OSchollumQCA/1701QCA-Assessment1/replicationproject/replication.md

 ![Image](keyboard-copper-tape.png)

-This project is related to mine because (insert reasons here).
+This project is related to mine because of the way it's built and the functions.
+This is something I'd like to incorporate.

 ### Project 5 - Analog keyboard ###